VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 }
 {% endhighlight %}

-When we create instances of those classes we can indicate that the retain cycle is occurred because `deinit` is not called for any of those instances:
+When we create instances of those classes we can indicate that the retain cycle occurred because `deinit` is not called for any of those instances:
 {% highlight swift %}
 let pilot = Pilot(name: "Alonso")
 let f1Car = F1Car(model: "R2022")